whoschek/bzfs/README.md

     to make it 'the same'.

-    *Note:* To delete snapshots regardless, consider using --delete-missing-snapshots in combination with a source that is an empty dataset, such as the virtual dataset named 'dummy', like so:
+    *Note:* To delete snapshots regardless, consider using --delete-dst-snapshots in combination with a source that is an empty dataset, such as the virtual dataset named 'dummy', like so:
     `bzfs dummy tank2/boo/bar --dryrun --skip-replication
-    --delete-missing-snapshots --include-dataset-regex '.*_daily'
+    --delete-dst-snapshots --include-dataset-regex '.*_daily'
     --recursive`

-    *Note:* Use --delete-missing-snapshots=bookmarks to delete
+    *Note:* Use --delete-dst-snapshots=bookmarks to delete bookmarks
-    bookmarks instead of snapshots, in which case no snapshots are included and the --{include|exclude}-snapshot-* filter options
+    instead of snapshots, in which case no snapshots are included and the --{include|exclude}-snapshot-* filter options treat bookmarks
-    treat bookmarks as snapshots wrt. filtering.
+    as snapshots wrt. filtering.

 <!-- -->

-<div id="--delete-empty-datasets"></div>
+<div id="--delete-empty-dst-datasets"></div>

-**--delete-empty-datasets** *[{snapshots,snapshots+bookmarks}]*
+**--delete-empty-dst-datasets** *[{snapshots,snapshots+bookmarks}]*

-*  Do nothing if the --delete-empty-datasets option is missing.
+*  Do nothing if the --delete-empty-dst-datasets option is missing.
-    Otherwise, after successful replication step and successful --delete-missing-datasets and successful
+    Otherwise, after successful replication step and successful --delete-dst-datasets and successful --delete-dst-snapshots steps,
-    --delete-missing-snapshots steps, if any, delete any included destination dataset that has no snapshot and no bookmark if all descendants of that destination dataset do not have a snapshot or bookmark either (again, only if the existing destination dataset is included via --{include|exclude}-dataset* policy).
-Does not
+    if any, delete any included destination dataset that has no snapshot and no bookmark if all descendants of that destination dataset do not have a snapshot or bookmark either (again, only if the existing destination dataset is included via --{include|exclude}-dataset*
-    recurse without --recursive.
+    policy).
+Does not recurse without --recursive.

     For example, if the destination contains datasets h1,d1, and the include/exclude policy effectively includes h1,d1, then check if